kalterBebapKacke/SubTextHighlight/README.md

 ## General styling of subs and highlighted words - utils.args_styles

-Both sub_args and highlight_args inherit from the utils.args_styles, which controls the styling of your text
+Both sub_args and highlight_args inherit from the utils.args_styles, which controls the styling of your text.

 Here is an overview of the attributes: